-- Annual compliance reviews shall be performed that include the collection of data relating to compliance with administrative rules and contractual agreements. - Statistical reports shall be submitted on a semi-annual basis from all funded vendors, including various demographic information and income and expense reports including match dollars. - All vendors funded for rapid re-housing, transitional, permanent or coordinated entry housing, or outreach services will be required to maintain timely and accurate data entry in the New Hampshire Homeless Management Information System, unless they are required by law to use an alternate means of data collection.
+- Annual compliance reviews will be performed that include the collection of data relating to compliance with administrative rules and contractual agreements. - Statistical reports will be submitted on a semi-annual basis from all funded vendors, including various demographic information and income and expense reports including match dollars. - The Vendor will be required to maintain timely and accurate data entry in the New Hampshire Homeless Management Information System, unless they are required by law to use an alternate means of data collection.
 The NH Homeless Management Information System will be the primary reporting tool for outcomes and activities of shelter and housing programs funded through this contract.

-As referenced in Exhibit C-1 of this contract, the Department reserves the right to extend this agreement for up to two (2) additional years, contingent upon satisfactory delivery of services, available funding, agreement of the parties and approval of the Governor and Executive Council.
+As referenced in Exhibit C-1, Revisions to Standard Contract Language, Section 2., Renewal, of the original contract, the parties have the option to extend the agreement for up to two (2) additional years, contingent upon satisfactory delivery of services, available funding, agreement of the parties and Governor and Council approval.
+The Department is exercising its option to renew services for one (1) of the two (2) years available.

-Should the Governor and Executive Council not authorize this request, Rapid Re-Housing and supportive services for New Hampshire Runaway and Homeless Youth may not be available in their communities, and there may be an increase in demand for services placed upon the region's local welfare authorities.
-It may also cause individuals and/or families to become homeless.
+Should the Governor and Council not authorize this request, Rapid Re-Housing and supportive services may not be available to New Hampshire Runaway and Homeless Youth in their communities, which could result in an increase in demand for services from local welfare authorities.